 Such responses have been reported with Biventricular pacing (Bi-V) and His Bundle Pacing ( HBP).
 There are two forms or types of HBP: 1) pure HBP also known as selective and 2) Para Hisian pacing also known as non selective HBP.

 The QRS is normalized with selective HBP while in nonselective although the widened QRS duration is significant reduced it may not be restored to the pre bundle branch block configuration.
-There is both activation of the His Bundle fibers and adjacent ventricular septal muscle giving a fused or fusion ventricular activation pattern.
+There is both activation of the His Bundle fibers and adjacent ventricular septal muscle giving a fused or fusion ventricular activation pattern and an EKG with a delta wave resembling pre-excitation pattern.

 According to Lida et al writing in the December 2016 Journal of Arrhythmia (1) "there seems to be no significant clinical difference between selective HBP and non selective HBP because both do not alter physiological impulse conduction and possibly maintain rapid and synchronous LV ( left ventricular) activation "